 - Sharing by packaging creates a compressed file containing GIS data.
 Packaging is how you share complete projects or layers with others.

-- Before you share your content, ArcGIS Pro can analyze your work to check for any errors, issues, or recommendations for performance improvements.
+- Before you share your content, ArcGIS Pro can analyze your work to check for errors, issues, or recommendations for performance improvements.
 If ArcGIS Pro finds anything, you'll get a notification with a link to a help topic containing information on how to fix the issue.

 - After you've created a map or layout, you may want to share it as a file or print it.
 You can export to several industry-standard file formats.